TreyThomas93/TDA-Token/README.md

 ![Final Screen](img/final_screen.png)

 - Your all set.
 Your user info and tokens will be added/updated in the users collection in Mongo.
-Now you will be able to run your account in the program!
+Now you will be able to run your account in the trading bot program!

 - For more info on the TDA authentication process, see this link: https://developer.tdameritrade.com/content/authentication-faq